ropensci-archive/roweb2/content/technotes/2018-12-03-restez-release.md

 ## Reference

 Bennett, D.J., Hettling, H., Silvestro, D., Vos, R. and Antonelli, A. **2018**. restez: Create and Query a Local Copy of GenBank in R.
-*Journal of Open Source Software*, X(XX), XXXX, https://doi.org/XXXX
+*Journal of Open Source Software*, submitted.